 Florida Fire Marshals and Inspectors Association Presents

-Seven total contact hours approved for Fire Code Administrators, Fire Safety Inspectors
+(3 Contact hours approved for Fire Code Administrator and Fire Safety Inspector)

 Not an FFMIA member?
-Complete the New Member application and pay the membership fee of $75.00 to be able to use the member rate.
-Membership includes access to future training for the remainder of the year.
+Complete the New Member application and pay the membership fee of $95.00 to be able to use the member rate.

 Point of Contact: